Kevin Spacey says he will ‘voluntarily’ face sex assault charges in Britai

 The fourth sexual assault is alleged to have taken place in April 2013 in Gloucestershire against a third man, according to Britain’s Crown Prosecution Service Special Crime Division.

-Spacey, 62, confirmed on Wednesday morning that he plans to travel to Britain.
+Spacey, 62, confirmed on Wednesday morning that he planned to travel to Britain.

-He told Good Morning America he is “confident” he can prove his innocence.
+He told Good Morning America he was “confident” he can prove his innocence.

 “I very much appreciate the Crown Prosecution Service’s statement in which they carefully reminded the media and the public that I am entitled to a fair trial, and innocent until proven otherwise,” said the American Beauty and House of Cards star.